MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 #### LIVE environment files

-After testing, you can change from the TEST files to the LIVE files listed below:
+After testing, you can change the TEST files to the LIVE files listed below:

 * msp-crypt.min.js<br>